Ottawa station: Station facilities

 Trains embark at one standard-level side platform and three low-level island platforms on five tracks.
 The platforms are connected to the main building via an underground walkway, which is accessible by a circular ramp, elevator, or escalator.
 The tracks are bordered on the south by offices of the Canada Revenue Agency, surface parking lots and low-rise commercial buildings located on Terminal Avenue.

 Intercity coach buses serve three bus platforms in front of the station entrance in a dedicated bus lane.

 Services

 Railway services

 Ottawa Station is served by all trains on Via Rail's Toronto-Ottawa and Ottawa-Montreal-Quebec services.

 As of October 2023, the station is served by 8 to 10 daily roundtrips to Toronto and 4 to 5 roundtrips to Montreal, with 3 to 4 continuing to Quebec City.

 Intercity bus services

-Following the closure of Ottawa Central Station in 2021, many intercity bus operators use Ottawa station as a terminus.
+Following the closure of Ottawa Central Station in 2021, some intercity bus operators use Ottawa station as a terminus, although others use St-Laurent station.